FP7Collage/GMPTube/ReadMe.txt

 Here is the list of the software’s that should be installed on the machine

-1. Windows Server
-2. PHP 5
+1. PHP 5
-3. My SQL 5.0 Server
+2. My SQL 5.0 Server
-4. WAMP Server
+3. WAMP Server or Windows Server
-5. Adobe Flex Builder 3.0
+4. Adobe Flex Builder 3.0

 Technical Steps to Install the CALTTubes